LiorHaim/cephdemos/bucket-lifecycle/README.md

 ```

-So we have queries the object's metadata and as you see, a red flower will be deleted in a week (23/03/20), and a blue flower will be deleted in one month (15/04/21).
+So we have queried the object's metadata and as you see, a red flower will be deleted in a week (23/03/20), and a blue flower will be deleted in one month (15/04/21).
 Let's verify radosgw got our bucket configuration:

 ```bash
 radosgw-admin lc list